conda/infrastructure/ISSUE_SORTING.md

 Some of the same types of issues appear regularly (_e.g._, issues that are duplicates of others, tickets that should be filed in the Anaconda issue tracker, errors that are due to a user's specific setup/environment, etc.).

-Below are some boilerplate responses for the most commonly-seen triaging issues:
+Below are some boilerplate responses for the most commonly-seen issues to be sorted:

 <details>
 <summary><b>Duplicate Issue</b></summary>